Bithero-Agency/miniweb-d/readme.md

 - `HeaderBag` get the headers of the request
 - `URI` get the uri of the request
 - `QueryParamBag` get the query params of the request
+- `HttpMethod` get the requests HTTP method of the request

 To use middlewares you have two options, either create a named one or use functionals:
 ```d